calcium and vitamin d tablets

 Can I get enough Vitamin D from sunlight in Australia without supplementing?

 For many Australians, the answer is no — despite living in one of the world's highest UV-index environments.
 The Australian Bureau of Statistics data confirms approximately one in four adults nationally is Vitamin D deficient, rising to over one in three in southern states during winter.
 The reasons are well-documented: indoor professional lifestyles dramatically reduce midday sun exposure; sunscreen at SPF 30+ reduces UVB-driven Vitamin D synthesis by approximately 97 per cent; darker skin requires longer UV exposure to produce equivalent D3 synthesis; and the skin's synthesis efficiency declines by approximately 75 per cent between the ages of 20 and 70.
-For most working Australians in temperate and southern climates, 1,000 IU of D3 daily from a TGA-listed supplement provides a safe, reliable alternative to sun-dependent synthesis.
+For most working Australians in temperate and southern climates, 1,000 IU of D3 daily from a TGA-listed supplement provides a safe, reliable nutritional support approach.
 Serum 25-hydroxyvitamin D testing through your GP provides the most definitive assessment of your individual status.

 What are oxalates and phytates, and how do they affect calcium from food?